qmuloadmin/betwixt/README.md

 ### Tangling Markdown

-To tangle, or render the individual files from the core markdown document, you just need to provide the markdown filename, and a destination output directory.
+To tangle you just need to provide the markdown filename, and a destination output directory.
 You can use this README as the source.

 `betwixt README.md -o /tmp/`

-If you run the above command in the root of this repository, you can then see a complete, albeit painfully simple, go program in `/tmp/main.go`.
-If you have go installed, you can executed it with `go run /tmp/main.go`
+If you run the above command in the root of this repository, you can then see a complete (albeit painfully simple) go program in `/tmp/main.go`.
+If you have go installed, you can execute it with `go run /tmp/main.go`

 ## State and Plans

-Betwixt is still very, very early.
+Betwixt is still very, painfully premature.
 It does technically work, but it is going to be very rough around the edges, with unhelpful crash error messages in the case of a misconfigured markdown source.
 It'll also likely have a few fundamental bugs, and maybe even (*gasp*) some bad design decisions.
 Use at your own risk at the moment.

 Ultimately, I want betwixt to have the following features before I will consider it complete: